KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_transmission/README.md

 |**transmissionTexture** | [`textureInfo`](/specification/2.0/README.md#reference-textureInfo) | A texture that defines the transmission percentage of the surface, stored in the `R` channel.
 This will be multiplied by `transmissionFactor`. | No |

 ### transmissionFactor
 The amount of light that is transmitted by the surface rather than diffusely re-emitted.
 This is a percentage of all the light that penetrates a surface (i.e. isn’t specularly reflected) rather than a percentage of the total light that hits a surface.
 A value of 1.0 means that 100% of the light that penetrates the surface is transmitted through.
-This is the default.

 <figure>
   <img src="./figures/ConstantTransmission.png"/>